ggioko/dreams-backend/assumptions.md

 [toc]

 ## General
-* No assumptions
+* No assumptions made

 ## auth
-* No assumptions
+* No assumptions made

 ### auth_login
-* Since invalid emails are already detected by auth_register the additional check in auth_login was removed
+* No assumptions made

 ## channels